 I took a lot of photos but there still are a lot of models not included in this post.
 All the models are beautiful and need to be seen in person, admired from each angle.

-As you enter the exhibition, on your left and right there are play areas where you can build whatever you dream of using the classic Lego bricks or try to reproduce a construction from the exhibition (you can always come back to these areas).
+As you enter the exhibition, on either side there are play areas where you can build whatever you dream of.
+You can play with classic Lego bricks or try to reproduce a construction from the exhibition.

 And on your

-Once you get beyond this point, the Brick Wonders begins, with the Coral Reef on your right and the Walrus on your left, and all the other constructions to follow.
+Once you get beyond this point, the Brick Wonders begins.
+The Coral Reef is on your right and the Walrus on your left, and all the other constructions to follow.

 All you can do is be amazed